cisnes/BITCORN-Multinode/README.md

 ### 2.0 Install the masternodes
 By now you have prepared your wallet with the necessary variables and it's time to initialize script and make masternodes.

+The first installation of this script will take up to 30mins to get everything set up, so be patient.
+Later installations of additional masternodes will take a couple of minutes.

 The script you will be using is in the *BITCORN-Multinode* folder and is called install.sh.
 You're calling this by using ./ as a prefix.
 The first flag -p is the project.
 The second flag -c is the count.
 This is the total number of MNs you want to have installed.
 And the third flag is -n which is indicating you will be using network settings for IPv6 (required to have multiple MNs)